TOAST-DOCS/Compute-Instance/en/public-api.md

 |---|---|---|
 | compute | Korea (Pangyo) <br>Japan | https://kr1-api-instance.infrastructure.cloud.toast.com<br>https://jp1-api-instance.infrastructure.cloud.toast.com |

 In API response, you may find fields that are not specified in the guide.
-Refrain from using them because such fields are only for the TOAST internal usage and might be changed without previous notice.
+Refrain from using them because such fields are only for the NHN Cloud internal usage and might be changed without previous notice.

 ## Instance Type